Filimoa/bridging-data-divides-workbook/README.md

 ```

 Make sure to replace `YOUR_API_KEY` with your actual API key and uncomment the line (remove the `#` at the beginning of the line).

+### ⚠️ **Work Computer SSL Issues**
+Some corporate networks may block access to OpenAI’s API, leading to SSL verification errors.
+If you encounter this issue, consider:
+- Running the notebook on a personal computer.
+- Using the [hosted Colab version](https://colab.research.google.com/drive/15uvMEzytBbf65HBhjh82-mHDTK6GnYt5) (ensure your VPN is off).
+- Checking with your IT team for potential workarounds, such as configuring SSL settings or using a company-approved proxy.

 ## Hosted Colab Version: